The ROI of Social Media in B2B: How to Measure Success in 2026

 • A 3:1 ratio ($3 earned for every $1 spent) is considered a solid baseline for B2B social media ROI according to Social Insider

-• LinkedIn typically delivers the highest ROI for B2B, with 4 out of 5 B2B leads from social media coming from the platform.
+• LinkedIn typically delivers the highest ROI for B2B, with 4 out of 5 B2B leads coming from the platform.

 • Thought leadership content often shows lower immediate ROI but higher long-term value